 Then there was the lineup's sleeping giant, Metallica, whose manifest destiny to become the world's biggest heavy metal band had yet to be revealed.
 There were readying the fall release of their fourth album, ...
 And Justice for All, by touring the U.S. for the first time with bassist Jason Newsted in place of the tragically departed Cliff Burton.
 Finally, rounding out the bill came Led Zeppelin clones Kingdom Come, then enjoying a bright, but all-too-brief, flash in the pan success that nevertheless saw them shifting a million units of their eponymous debut in very short order.

 Metallica played a couple of shows at Los Angeles' Troubadour club on May 23-24 in anticipation of the tour, which kicked off for real in East Troy, Wis., on May 27 and took in 28 dates over the ensuing weeks before concluding on July 30 in Denver.
 Over that span, the super-sized Monsters of Rock operation crisscrossed the U.S. like a well-oiled machine, suffering remarkably rare travails along the way – including a bit of fan violence here, a muffed performance there, and an epic audience food fight somewhere else.

-And while the subsequent career trajectories of four out of the five bands involved would tend to point downhill in years to come – Metallica being the lone, obvious exception – each one left an indelible mark upon hundreds of thousands of hard rock and heavy metal fans who retain fond memories of attending the Monsters of Rock tour during that hot summer of 1988.
+Unfortunately, the subsequent career trajectories of four out of the five bands involved tended to point downhill in years to come – with Metallica being the lone, obvious exception.
+Still, each one left an indelible mark upon hundreds of thousands of hard rock and heavy metal fans who retain fond memories of attending the Monsters of Rock tour during that hot summer of 1988.